-Chemical Spill Attorneys
+Chemical Spill & Plant Leak Attorneys

-Following a spill, workers must immediately alert coworkers and supervisors.
-If clothing was contaminated, they must be removed, and skin must be flushed for at least 15 minutes.
-This will ensure workers do not sustain chemical burns.
+Following a chemical spill, workers must immediately alert coworkers and supervisors.
+If clothing was contaminated, it must be removed, and the skin must be flushed for at least 15 minutes.
+This will help prevent chemical burns.
 When the flammable material is spilled, there is also an increased risk of a chemical fire.

 Chemical Spill FAQ

 Why do chemical spills happen?

 Spills at chemical plants are often caused by cutting corners on safety regulations, equipment maintenance, or proper training.
 Workers must be thoroughly trained and provided with the right safety equipment for their protection and to prevent spills from occurring in the first place.
 If chemical plant owners allow inexperienced employees to handle dangerous chemicals or operate complex machinery, if they push their workers to meet unrealistic production deadlines, or if they fail to inspect and maintain aging equipment, everyone at the plant and in nearby communities will pay the price.